Pylons/pyramid/docs/designdefense.rst

   Aha!
 Don't these decorators have the same problems?
 No.  These decorators do not populate an external Python module when they are executed.
 They only mutate the functions (and classes and methods) they're attached to.
-  These mutations must later be found during a "scan" process that has a predictable and structured import phase.
+  These mutations must later be found during a scan process that has a predictable and structured import phase.
 Module-localized mutation is actually the best-case circumstance for double-imports; if a module only mutates itself and its contents at import time, if it is imported twice,